Rename the Palandt! – An introduction

-The search for an answer leads us to Berlin in the 1920s.
-Back then, the publishing house of the eminently respectable jurist Otto Liebmann had its offices in the German capital.
-Liebmann was Jewish.
-He made a name for himself as the editor of the renowned „Deutsche Juristen-Zeitung“ (German Jurist Journal) and of several legal commentaries that were first marketed as “Lieb’mannsche Taschenkommentare” (Liebmann’s Pocket Commentaries) and later on as “Lieb’mannsche Kurzkommentare” (Liebmann’s Short Commentaries).
 These commentaries achieved great success due to their new, systematic concept meant to be particularly useful for legal practitioners.
-First published in the early 1930s and written by Otto Loening, James Basch and Ernst Straßmann, the “Lieb’mannsche Kurzkommentar zum BGB” (Liebmann’s Short Commentary on the BGB, i.e. Germany’s civil code) proved to be a great success.
+First published in the early 1930s and written by Otto Loening, James Basch and Ernst Straßmann, the “Lieb’mannscher Kurzkommentar zum BGB” (Liebmann’s Short Commentary on the BGB, i.e. Germany’s civil code) proved to be a great success.

 II.
 Who was Otto Palandt?

 Wilhelm Louis Otto Palandt was born in 1877 in Stade (a small town near Hamburg) and grew up as a deaf-mute teacher’s son in Hildesheim (another small town in the north of Germany).
-After high school, he studied law in Munich, Leipzig and Göttingen.
+After high school, he went to law school in Munich, Leipzig and Göttingen.
 In May 1899, he passed the first state exam graded “good”.
-Finishing his legal clerkship, he passed the second state exam, again with “good”, thus becoming a fully qualified lawyer.
-Between the exams, Palandt earned himself a J.D. – in line with the procedures at that time without submitting a doctoral thesis.
+Finishing his legal clerkship, he passed the second bar exam, again “good”, thus becoming a fully qualified lawyer.
+Between the two bar exams, Palandt earned himself a J.D. – in line with the procedures at that time without submitting a doctoral thesis.

 After completing his legal studies, Palandt entered the judicial service and became district court judge in Poznan in 1906.
 In 1912, he was appointed a district judge in Kassel.
 After his military service in World War I, he worked as a judge at the Imperial High Court Warsaw and from 1916 at the Regional Appeal Court in Poznan.
 In 1919, his – for the time being – last promotion took place; he became a judge at the regional appeal court in Kassel.
 Now, Palandt’s career came to a halt.
-In particular he was not promoted to become president of a regional appeal court senate, what was what he wished for.
-Instead his professional focus shifted evermore towards training trainee lawyers.
+In particular, he was not promoted to become president of a regional appeal court senate, which was what he had wished for.
+Consequently, his professional focus shifted more and more towards training junior lawyers.

-One of these trainees established himself as an attorney in Kassel from 1924 on.
-Over the years he then advanced to become some sort of “star lawyer” of the NSDAP: This man is Roland Freisler, the very Roland Freisler who later on, as President of the so-called “People’s Court” (Volksgerichtshof), became responsible for the murder of the Scholl siblings and many other resistance fighters – amongst them the Stauffenberg group, the conspirers of the July 20th 1944.
+One of them became an attorney at law in Kassel and, over the years, evolved to be some sort of “star lawyer” for the NSDAP: Roland Freisler.
+The very one, who, later on, as President of the so-called “People’s Court” (Volksgerichtshof), was responsible for the murder of many resistance fighters, among them the Scholl siblings and the Stauffenberg group, the conspirators of the “20 July plot” in 1944.

 In this new position, it was Palandt’s responsibility to “aryanize” the education of lawyers according to the National Socialist ideology.
-He started this task with great enthusiasm and as early as October 1934, a new “Act on the education of lawyers” (Reichsjuristenausbildungsordnung – RJAO) came into force, substantially shaped by Otto Palandt.
-Palandt also became the author of the leading legal commentary on this legislation.
+He must have started this task with great enthusiasm as, as early as October 1934, a new “act on the education of lawyers” (Reichsjuristenausbildungsordnung – RJAO) came into force, substantially shaped by Otto Palandt.
+He also became the author of the leading legal commentary on this legislation.
 The basic tenets of the new educational regime can be outlined as follows:

-– Non-„Aryans“, women (with few exceptions) and political dissidents were excluded from the universities and the legal clerkship.
+– Non-„Aryans“, women (with few exceptions) and political dissidents were excluded from universities and legal clerkship.

 – The National Socialist ideology became – as a basic subject – part of legal studies.
 Programmatically, § 5 (2) RJAO stated: